 Following is a table of the deadlines for submitting applications and the exam dates.
-Although these dates change according to the calendar year, they will always fall on a Friday along with the consecutive Saturday.

-Semester Application Deadline Examination Dates Spring Semester, 2009 November 3-December 1, 2008 January 23 & 24, 2009 Fall Semester, 2009 May 1-June 1, 2009 July 3 & 4, 2009 Fall Semester, 2009 July 1-July 31, 2009 August 28 & 29, 2009 documents for registration.
-These include the orientation schedule, methods of payment from the Business Office as well as social security clearance and medical exams from the Student Affairs Office.
+Semester Application Deadline Examination Dates Spring Semester, 2010 November 2-November 30, January 21 & 22, 2010 2009 Fall Semester, 2010 May 3-June 1, 2010 July 2 & 3, 2010 Fall Semester, 2010 July 1-August 2, 2010 August 27 & 28, 2010 from the Business Office as well as social security clearance and medical exams from the Student Affairs Office.

 Applicants may check their status on the website.
-This status, however, is not final until the applicant receives an official letter of admission from the Admissions Office along with all
+This status, however, is not final until the applicant receives an official letter of admission from the Admissions Office along with all documents for registration.
+These include the orientation schedule, methods of payment